Sally Field: 1990–2009: Established actress

 In the early 1990s, Field had supporting roles in a number of films.
 These included Disney's live-action film Homeward Bound: The Incredible Journey (1993), where she voiced the role of Sassy.
 In Mrs. Doubtfire (1993), she played the wife of Robin Williams's character and the love interest of Pierce Brosnan's character.
 She then played Tom Hanks's mother in Forrest Gump (1994), even though she was only 10 years older than Hanks, with whom she had co-starred six years earlier in Punchline.
 For Forrest Gump, she received BAFTA and SAG nominations.
 Field's other 1990s films included Not Without My Daughter, a controversial thriller based on the real-life experience of Betty Mahmoody's escape from Iran with her daughter Mahtob; and Soapdish, a comedy in which she played a pampered soap-opera star and was joined by a cast that included Kevin Kline, Whoopi Goldberg, Cathy Moriarty, Elisabeth Shue, and Robert Downey Jr. In 1996, Field reprised her role as Sassy in Homeward Bound 2: Lost in San Francisco and later that year, she received the Berlinale Camera award at the 46th Berlin International Film Festival for her role as a grieving vigilante mother in director John Schlesinger's film Eye for an Eye.
 In 1997, Field guest starred on the King of the Hill episode "Hilloween", in which she voiced religious woman Junie Harper, who contends with Hank Hill (Mike Judge) to ban Halloween.
 She co-starred with Natalie Portman in Where the Heart Is (2000), and appeared opposite Reese Witherspoon in Legally Blonde 2: Red, White & Blonde.

-Field had a recurring role on ER in the 2000–2001 season as Dr. Abby Lockhart's mother, Maggie, who suffers from bipolar disorder, a role for which she won an Emmy Award in 2001.
+Field had a recurring role on ER in the 2000–2001 season as Dr. Abby Lockhart's mother, Maggie, who has bipolar disorder, a role for which she won an Emmy Award in 2001.
 After her critically acclaimed stint on the show, she returned to the role in 2003 and 2006.
 She also starred in the 2002 series The Court.
 Field's directorial career began with the television film The Christmas Tree (1996).
 In 1998, she directed the episode "The Original Wives' Club" of the critically acclaimed TV miniseries From the Earth to the Moon, also playing a minor role as Trudy, the wife of astronaut Gordon Cooper.
 In 2000, she directed the feature film Beautiful.

 Field was a late addition to the ABC drama Brothers & Sisters, which debuted in September 2006.
 In the show's pilot, the role of matriarch Nora Walker was played by Betty Buckley.
 However, the show's producers decided to take the character in another direction, and offered the part to Field, who won the 2007 Emmy Award for Outstanding Lead Actress in a Drama Series for her performance.
 The drama also starred Calista Flockhart and Rachel Griffiths as Nora's adult daughters.
 In November 2009, Field appeared on an episode of The Doctors to talk about osteoporosis and her Rally With Sally Foundation.